mascor/erpnext_fattura_elettronica/README.md

 ## ERPNext Fattura Elettronica ver.
 0.0.1

-App to export electronic invoice as mandated by the Italian Government
+App to export electronic invoices as mandated by the Italian Government

 #### License